International Student Admission

-- Apply for on-campus housing or search for off-campus housing: Visit the housing options site to see our housing alternatives or look for housing off-campus at the Daily News Record website.
+- Apply for on-campus housing or search for off-campus housing: Discuss housing options with the admissions counselor.

 - Collect immunization records: visit your family doctor or your health provider to obtain your immunization records.
 They will be collected by the EMU Health Center, once you arrive.
 Remember that you will also be required to obtain a health insurance plan.
 You can find the EMU health plan option here.

 - Keep in contact with EMS: After you have completed your interview (or anytime during the process) please keep in contact with our Admissions Office to let us know your progress.
 We can help answer questions for you along the way.

 - Travel: Make sure you have your I-20/DS-2019 passport in your carry-on luggage.
 Do not pack these documents in your checked luggage!